phalcon-kit/docs/docs/core/dispatcher.md

 ## Overview

-The Dispatcher component in Zemit is a dynamic and essential element that acts as a liaison between the routing layer and the application's execution logic.
+The Dispatcher component in Phalcon Kit is a dynamic and essential element that acts as a liaison between the routing layer and the application's execution logic.
 Its primary function is to interpret and process requests as directed by the Router, ensuring each request is handled by the correct module, controller, task, or action, accompanied by relevant parameters.
-To cater to different operational environments, Zemit employs two specialized types of dispatchers:
+To cater to different operational environments, Phalcon Kit employs two specialized types of dispatchers:

-- **`\Zemit\Cli\Dispatcher`**: This dispatcher is specifically designed for handling command-line interfaces (CLI) and Server API (SAPI) interactions.
+- **`\PhalconKit\Cli\Dispatcher`**: This dispatcher is specifically designed for handling command-line interfaces (CLI) and Server API (SAPI) interactions.
 It extends the functionality of [`\Phalcon\Cli\Dispatcher`](https://docs.phalcon.io/latest/api/phalcon_cli/#clidispatcher){:target="_blank"}, providing a tailored experience for non-web-based applications.
-- **`\Zemit\Mvc\Dispatcher`**: Focused on web-based applications, this dispatcher manages web requests by extending [`\Phalcon\Mvc\Dispatcher`](https://docs.phalcon.io/latest/api/phalcon_mvc/#mvcdispatcher){:target="_ blank"}.
+- **`\PhalconKit\Mvc\Dispatcher`**: Focused on web-based applications, this dispatcher manages web requests by extending [`\Phalcon\Mvc\Dispatcher`](https://docs.phalcon.io/latest/api/phalcon_mvc/#mvcdispatcher){:target="_ blank"}.
 It ensures that web requests are routed to the appropriate controllers and actions within the MVC framework.